dwellir-public/artillery-engine-substrate/README.md

 ]);
 ```

-This can be achieved by defining your custom function.
-Lets look at an example:

-Set config.processor with path to the file with custom function.
+Set config.processor with the path to the file with the custom function.

 ```yml
 config: